koriym/Koriym.SqlQuality/README.md

 Cost Impact: -44.9%
 ```

-- Base Access (optimizer disabled):
-    - Access Method: Full table scan (ALL)
-    - Rows examined: 4,897
-    - Scan percentage: 100% of the table was scanned

-- Optimized Access (optimizer enabled):
-    - Access Method: Index lookup (ref)
-    - Using index: idx_posts_user_id
-    - Rows examined: Only 4 rows
-    - Scan percentage: 100% of the necessary rows were accessed

-The negative Cost Impact (-44.9%) indicates significant performance improvement through optimizer intervention.
+In this example, without the optimizer, the query performs a full table scan processing 4,897 rows.
+With the optimizer enabled, it uses an index to access only 4 rows.
+The cost reduction of -44.9% indicates a significant improvement through optimizer intervention.

 ### Understanding Optimizer Impact

-A high optimizer impact (large cost reduction) may indicate potential underlying issues that should be addressed, even if current performance appears acceptable:
+A significant cost reduction by the optimizer may indicate potential issues, even if current performance is acceptable.
+Queries that heavily depend on the optimizer may risk unstable performance as data volume grows or statistics change.

-1. Structural Query Issues
-- Requires significant query rewriting by the optimizer
-- More efficient query patterns may be possible
-- Indicates opportunities for index design improvements

-2. Future Risks
-- Issues may become apparent as data volume increases
-- Execution plans may become unstable with changes in statistics
-- Potential bottlenecks during high system load

-3. Recommended Actions
-- Review queries with high optimizer impact even if current performance is acceptable
-- Consider preventive improvements to reduce optimizer dependency
-- Evaluate index design and query patterns for long-term stability

-Queries showing significant optimizer impact should be considered for optimization, even when current performance meets requirements.
-This proactive approach helps prevent future performance issues and ensures more stable query execution.
+Therefore, queries with high optimizer impact should be reviewed for index design and query pattern improvements.
+This is an important step in preventing future performance issues and ensuring more stable query execution.

 ## Project Statistics